-I am a disabled activist, writer, poet, spoken word artist, theatre-maker and creative practitioner based in Darlington in North-East England.
-I trained in Devised Performance and have a MSc in Community Development and Youth Work.
-I also excel in tea-drinking, napping and dog patting.
+I am a disabled writer, activist, poet, spoken word artist, theatre-maker and creative practitioner based in Darlington in North-East England – I do stuff with words.

 This page has a teeny overview of some of the work I do.
 You can read much more about all the different strands to my practice, publications and projects by clicking on the menu titles above, or the links below.